yast/yast-storage-ng/doc/proposal.md

 generator also fails to allocate that smaller version of the planned devices, an exception is raised.

-During the installation a first proposal is automatically calculated when the the installer reaches the proposal step.
+During the installation a first proposal is automatically calculated when the installer reaches the proposal step.
 This initial proposal is performed without user interaction, and it is based on the settings defined for the current product.
-There is a specialized class `InititalGuidedProposal` to calculate this proposal.
-The initial proposal considers all available devices in the system as possible candidate devices.
+There is a specialized class `InititalGuidedProposal` to calculate this proposal, considering all available devices in the system as possible candidate devices.
 Firstly, it will try to make a valid proposal by using each disk individually.
 A new disk is not considered until all possible attempts have been carried out.
 That is, it will try to disable some settings properties (e.g., snapshots) before